 The Emancipation Proclamation’s speech changed the Civil War from a regional-based power play derived from cultural, political, and economic differences into a sharply defined moral cause that would unite the Union.
 Its words laid the foundation for the enslaved populace to fully participate in the fight for their own liberation.
 The statement was made that the slavery past was finished and a free future would emerge on the horizon.
 The 13th Amendment, which abolished slavery, arrived shortly thereafter.

-The Making of Juneteenth Into an Official Holiday
+How Juneteenth Became an Official Holiday

 Juneteenth’s official name in the Lone Star State is “Emancipation Day in Texas.”
 The aptly named day is a state holiday in Texas whereby public offices may be closed for business.
 It shares this distinction with a select few other holidays, one of which ironically is Confederate Heroes Day.
 As such, emancipation celebration is set aside on the Texan calendar.

 The chain of events that would make Juneteenth official accelerated in 1979.
 Al Edwards, a Democrat from Houston, sponsored H.B.
 1016, a proposal to add Juneteenth to the Texas holiday calendar.
 William “Bill” Clements, the Republican Governor at the time, signed the measure into law, which became effective in 1980.